rentagr/HW2_Git_and_python/HW2_Islamova/README.md

     Enter a mathematical expression (example: 5 - 3):

+The numbers and the operator must be separated by spaces.

 Input first number: a;
 Enter math operation: +, -, *, /;
 Input second number: b;